 - Swallowing disorders.
-Disorders of the esophagus can make swallowing difficult and even painful.
+Problems with the esophagus can make swallowing difficult and even painful.

 Muscle and bone causes

-Some types of chest pain are associated with injuries and other problems affecting the structures that make up the chest wall, including:
+Some types of chest pain are associated with injuries and other problems affecting the structures that make up the chest wall.
+These conditions include:

 - Injured ribs.
 A bruised or broken rib can cause chest pain.

-Many lung disorders can cause chest pain, including:
+Many lung problems can cause chest pain, including:

 - A blood clot in the lung, called a pulmonary embolism.
 A blood clot that gets stuck in a lung artery can block blood flow to lung tissue.